 Subject To Rules And Regulations:The exchange-traded market is subject to the rules and regulations of market regulators.
 It has to publish information daily, about the major trades being executed.
 The rules and regulations make it difficult for big players to circumvent the rules via short squeezes and other unfair trade practices.

 Market Depth: Exchange-traded derivative market carries considerable market depth by having high liquidity.
 This allows traders who want to reverse their positions or sell their stakes to find counter-parties easily.

 Now that you have grasped the Exchange Traded Derivatives meaning, let’s have a look at the different types of ETDs:

-The first in the list of the types of Exchange Traded Derivatives is the stock segment.
-In India, the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE) deal exclusively in stock derivatives.
+The first in the list of Exchange Traded Derivatives are based on the stock segment in which the ETDs have stocks as the underlying asset.
+The Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE)deal exclusively in stock derivatives in India.
 The types of stock derivatives are:

 - Stock Forwards

 Using both types of stock derivatives, traders can take highly leveraged positions on the price movements of stocks.
 Here, you must remember that stock swaps are not allowed to be traded via stock exchanges, which are part of the OTC derivatives market.